Intermediate word of the day: embrace

 Discuss.

 Want to study English with Lexical Lab?
-Take our ENGLISH BOOST course next summer.
+Take one of our online courses.

 For me, technology has been of great help.
 I had to use the internet to adapt most of the coursebook material provided by the ministry of education.
 I would use the internet to show pictures of words I think students may find difficult to get through explanation (or may be I’m just bad at explaning things).
 However, I think teacher should not be completely dependent on it.
 I had to print 20 pictures of words to illustrate meaning for one grammar task.
 That’s too many for one task!
 I think I just got into the habit of using pictures instead of trying to find simpler ways to convey meaning for students.